 A minor in French requires 20 hours (24 hours if the student begins with FRE 121), eight of which must be above the 222 level.
-A winter term abroad is encouraged.
+A winter or summer term abroad in a French-speaking country is strongly encouraged.

 A major in Spanish requires the following courses: